codio-content/Java/.guides/content/Type-Casting-e856.md

 {Try it}(sh .guides/bg.sh javac code/operators/PlaygroundCasting.java java -cp code/operators/ PlaygroundCasting 3 )

-You cannot add a string to an integer.
-You can convert `b` to an integer to fix the problem.
+When you try to print an integer and a string added together, Java will automatically convert the integer into a string.
+This occurs because the system attempts to perform string concatenation.
+This is why the code above resulted in `53`.
+To perform integer addition, you can convert `b` to an integer.

 ```java
 int a = 5;